Narrator: Laurence Lerner

 Doney: I don’t.

 Lerner: Okay, 144, that’s lettered stock.
-In the early 70s, when a lot of companies, private companies, were going public, the owners received stock.
-The Security Exchange Commission limited the amount of stock that an individual could sell in any given period as they had to maintain the equilibrium of the markets.
-If you owned 100,000 shares of a company and only a couple of hundred shares are trading every day, you could not sell your entire block in one trade.
+In the early 70s, when a lot of companies, private companies, were going public, the owners received stock as compensation for their business interests.
+The Security Exchange Commission limited the amount of 144 stock that an individual could sell in any given period as they had to maintain the equilibrium of the markets.
+If you owned 100,000 shares of a company, for example, and only several hundred shares were trading in any given day, you could not sell your entire block in one trade.
 This stock was called lettered or 144 stock.
 You had to apply to the Securities Exchange Commission to sell the stock and sell it on a specific schedule which could take months.

 — I don’t know if this is making any sense to you.
 Is it?